scullxbones/akka-persistence-mongo/docs/akka25.md

 ##### Batch writing
 Writes remain *atomic at the batch level*, as explained [above](#model) but, as events are now persisted in a "per collection manner", it does not mean anymore that *if the plugin is sent 100 events, these are persisted in mongo as a single document*.

-Events are first *grouped* by collection, then batch-persisted, each group of events in its own correspondant suffixed journal.
+Events are first *grouped* by collection, then batch-persisted, each group of events in its own correspondent suffixed journal.
 This means our 100 events may be persisted in mongo as *several* documents, decreasing performances but allowing multiple journals.

 If enabled (via the `akka.contrib.persistence.mongodb.mongo.realtime-enable-persistence` configuration property) inserts inside capped collections for live queries are performed the usual way, in one step.
 No grouping here, our 100 events are still persisted as a single document in "akka_persistence_realtime" collection.

 ##### Reading
 Instead of reading a single journal, we now collect all journals and, for each of them, perform the appropriate Mongo queries.

-Of course, for reading via the "xxxByPersistenceId" methods, we directly point to the correspondant journal collection.
+Of course, for reading via the "xxxByPersistenceId" methods, we directly point to the correspondent journal collection.

 <a name="suffixmigration"/>